 The major in Corporate Finance and Accounting provides students with strong backgrounds for careers in both finance and accounting.
-The widespread application of information technology (IT) has dramatically changed the nature of corporate finance.
-Studies show that corporate finance professionals have experienced dramatic reductions in the time they spend on transactions processing with consequent increases in time spent on cost and profitability analysis, strategic planning, process improvement and business performance management.
+Students are exposed to a number of accounting and finance concepts; such as cost and profitability analysis, strategic planning, process improvement and business performance management.
 Corporate Finance and Accounting is a 10-course major jointly offered and delivered by the departments of Accountancy and Finance.
 The combination of courses in accountancy and finance helps students develop the key skills required of finance professionals, namely: accounting, finance, business analysis, communication, team and business process skills.